szabgab/Perl6-Maven/README.md

 It took 1:38 min to generate all the pages using Rakudo Star 2014.09 on MacBook Air

+To run all the test try:

+prove -e 'perl6 -Ilib' t/

 TODO: Generic web site related
 -------------------------------